Exercise and Injury Often go Hand-in-Hand

 Speak with a sports trainer for modifications of the exercises you like best based on the nature of your injury.
 Yoga is a great workout for the body and is easily modified in this way after an injury.

 - Focus on different areas of the body

 Some injuries make exercise more difficult than others.
 For instance, knee issues can prevent running and strengthening exercises such as lunges and squats.
 If your injury is severe enough to prevent doing more than walking, you may need to focus your exercise on other parts of the body.
 Strengthening of the arms, using free weights while seated in combination with ab exercises on the ground may prove to be a suitable alternative in these cases.

 - Reduce impact

-Impact is one of the primary ways that injuries become aggravated.
+The impact is one of the primary ways that injuries become aggravated.
 Fortunately, there are many ways to reduce impact based on your injury and desired level of physical activity.
-You may opt for low impact exercise such as yoga.
-Restorative or yin yoga, which is even less demanding, can be great ways to stay active with more severe injuries.
-Pilates and other mat-based strength exercises, while more rigorous, may still be good options for reducing impact on the back and legs.
+You may opt for low-impact exercise such as yoga.
+Restorative or yin yoga, which is even less demanding, can be a great way to stay active with more severe injuries.
+Pilates and other mat-based strength exercises, while more rigorous, may still be good options for reducing the impact on the back and legs.

-Swimming or performing other exercises in water is another way that trainers often reduce physical impact on athletes who are recovering from an injury without sacrificing on intensity.
+Swimming or performing other exercises in water is another way that trainers often reduce the physical impact on athletes who are recovering from an injury without sacrificing intensity.